tudocomp/tudocomp/docs/Documentation.md

  `foo(opt2 = 'asd', opt1 = 'xkc')  `  | `foo(opt1='xkc',opt2='asd')`
  `foo(opt2 = '...')`                  | `foo(opt1='qux',opt2='...')`

-The reason the syntax is so complex is that the framework wants to support many different algorithms with many options, and thus needs a concise notation for specifying a concrete combination of them that works with default values.
+The reason why the syntax is so complex is that the framework supports a variety of algorithms with many options; thus it needs a concise notation for specifying a concrete combination of them that works with default values (regardless of the ordering of the parameters like python, but unlike C++).

-Now, if we go back to our example code, both the `tudocomp::create_algo()` and the `test::roundtrip()` functions accept an optional string argument which accepts option values in the same syntax as above, though without the enclosing algorithms name:
+Now, if we go back to our example code, both the `tudocomp::create_algo()` and the `test::roundtrip()` functions accept an optional string argument that is used for passing options to the algorithm.
+This string has to be written in the same syntax as above, but without the enclosing algorithm's name:

 ~~~ { .cpp }
 tudocomp::create_algo<ExampleCompressor>("'/', true");